Paybyway/visma-pay-php-lib/README.md

 See documentation at https://www.vismapay.com/docs/web_payments/

+The library can be installed using composer.

 To install with composer, add following to composer.json and run ** composer update **

+    composer require visma-pay/visma-pay

     {
       "require": {
         "visma-pay/visma-pay": "^1.0.0"